 The information is developed and/or updated by the States and Indian Tribes managing their own AML programs under SMCRA or by the OSMRE office responsible for States and Indian Tribes not managing their own AML problems.

 OSMRE maintains the AML Inventory on a computerized system called the Abandoned Mine Land Inventory System (e-AMLIS).

 The most serious AML problems are those posing a threat to health, safety and general welfare of people (Priority 1 and Priority 2, or "high priority").
 These are the only problems which the law requires to be inventoried.
 There are 17 Priority 1 and 2 problem types.

-Under the 2006 amendments to SMCRA, AML grants to states and tribes increased from $145 million in FY 2007 to $395 million in FY 2011.
+Under the 2006 amendments to SMCRA, AML grants to states and tribes increased from $145 million in FY 2007 to $227 in FY 2015.
 The increase in funding allowed states to take responsibility for their AML emergencies as part of their regular AML programs.

 Until FY 2011, OSMRE provided Abandoned Mine Land (AML) State Emergency grants to the 15 states that manage their own emergency programs under the Abandoned Mine Land Reclamation Program.
 Thirteen other states and tribes that had approved AML programs did not receive emergency grants.
 OSMRE managed emergencies in those 13 states and tribes as well as in Federal Program States without AML programs.

 OSMRE officially notified the state and tribal officials and Congressional delegations that, starting on October 1, 2010, they would fully assume responsibility for funding their emergency programs.
 OSMRE then worked with states and tribes to ensure a smooth transition to the states’ assumption of responsibility for administering state emergency programs.
 New funding and carryover balances were used during the transition to address immediate needs.